Frank Ringo

 Frank C. Ringo (October 12, 1862 – April 12, 1889) was a professional baseball player from 1880 to 1888.
 He played four seasons of Major League Baseball as a catcher for the Philadelphia Quakers (1883–84), Philadelphia Athletics (1884), Detroit Wolverines (1885), Pittsburgh Alleghenys (1885–86), and Kansas City Cowboys (1886).
 He committed suicide by morphine overdose in April 1889 at age 28.
-His suicide is the earliest by a major league baseball player to be recorded in the Baseball Almanac.
+Ringo's suicide is the earliest by a major league baseball player to be recorded in the Baseball Almanac.
+(Note: There was an earlier recorded case, Fraley Rogers, who committed suicide in 1881; however, due to debate among baseball historians as to when the MLB actually began, he is not always counted (Baseball Almanac considers the first year of the MLB to be 1876, which would exclude Rogers given his debut in 1872, while other sites such as Baseball Reference say 1871 was the first year, which would include him).)

 Early life

 Ringo was born in Parkville, Missouri, in 1860.
 Ringo began his professional baseball career in 1880 playing for Kansas City.
 He also played minor league baseball in Peoria, Illinois.

 Major League Baseball

 Philadelphia

 When the Peoria baseball club closed, Ringo signed with the Philadelphia Quakers.
 He made his major league debut on May 1, 1883, at age 22.
 During the 1883 season, he appeared in 60 games for the Quakers, 39 as a catcher, 11 as an outfielder, six as a shortstop, five as a third baseman and two as a second baseman.
 He compiled a .190 batting average with 10 doubles, a triple and 12 RBIs in 221 at bats.
 Despite his poor offensive showing, Ringo displayed impressive defensive capabilities behind the plate.
 In only 39 games as a catcher, Ringo managed to rank fourth among the National League's catchers with six double plays turned and fifth among the league's catchers with a 6.10 range factor.

 Ringo began the 1884 season with the Quakers and compiled a .132 batting average with two doubles and six RBIs in 91 at bats.
 He appeared in 26 games with the 1884 Quakers, all as a catcher.
 In August 1884, Ringo was released by the Quakers and signed as a free agent by the Philadelphia Athletics of the American Association.
 He appeared in only two games for the Quakers and had no hits in six at bats.